Don’t Miss These 12 Amazing Places to Visit in Finland

 Our favourite way of getting around Helsinki was by electric scooter rented at an hourly rate through the app called Voi.
 We took our scooters via the famous Rock Church to the beautiful waterfront Regatta Café for a Finnish coffee and korvapuusti.
 On the way back we dropped into the Old Market Hall by the harbour where you can get amazingly delicious smoked salmon.

-The architecture around Helsinki’s harbour is beautiful.
-One of the most iconic attractions is the large white domed Helsinki Cathedral.
-I suggest visiting around sunset when you can join the crowd of locals in sitting on the steps with a few cold cans of beer from the local supermarket.
+The architecture around Helsinki’s harbour, like the large white domed Helsinki Cathedral, is beautiful.
+In the summer months, join the locals on the Helsinki Cathedral steps with some cold supermarket bought beers for sunset.
 It’s a great way to end the day exploring Helsinki.

 Neristan is the old town of Kokkola, a city on Finland’s west coast midway between Vaasa and Oulu.
 Old colourful wooden buildings line small cobblestoned streets, some turned into cafes, restaurants, and corner stores, while many others remain as normal residential dwellings.
 Unlike Porvoo near to Helsinki, Neristan hasn’t seen the hordes of daily tourists coming through town, and so it has retained a very authentic charm.

 If you’re on Finland’s northwest coast for a couple of days, then you could also make the trip out to the nearby Tankar Island where there is a small historical village with an old lighthouse.
 Alternatively, continue further up the coast to Raahe where you will find a similar historical wooden town like Neristan.

 6. Svedjehamn (Kvarkven Archipelago)